 - The scheme does not allow for subsequent claims for further or repeat visa costs.
 Only one claim up to the capped amount is permitted.

-- The scheme cannot be used to retrospectively claim for visa costs that may have been paid before the launch of the scheme.
+- The scheme cannot be used to retrospectively claim for visa costs that may have been paid before the launch of the scheme in January 2021.